 Revenues from grants and contracts that are nonreciprocal are treated as contributions.
 If the grant or contract is conditional, a barrier to entitlement exists, revenue is recognized when the barrier is considered overcome and as allowable expenditures under such agreements are incurred, as an increase to assets without donor restrictions.
 If the grant or contract is unconditional, revenue is reported as an increase in net asset without donor restrictions.
 Contracts and grants receivable are generally due within one year.
 The College records an allowance for doubtful accounts on contracts and grants receivable based on historical experience.
-As of June 30, 2022 and June 30, 2021, an allowance for doubtful accounts on contracts and grants receivable was not deemed necessary.
-One gift from a foundation comprised 12% of the total of private gifts, grants and contracts and federal and state grants and contracts for the year ended June 30, 2022.
-There were no such concentrations for the year ended June 30, 2021.
+As of June 30, 2023 and 2022, an allowance for doubtful accounts on contracts and grants receivable was not deemed necessary.

-The College recognized revenue for the Higher Education Emergency Relief Funds from the federal government in the amount of \$4,792,630 and \$756,655 in federal and state grants and contracts for the years ending June 30, 2022 and June 30, 2021, respectively.
-For the year ending June 30, 2022, the College recorded expenditures of these funds in the amount of \$2,239,053 in Student Services.
-For the year ending June 30, 2021, the College recorded expenditures of these funds in the amount of \$1,123,963 and \$2,561,175 in Student Services and Financial Assistance, respectively.
+The College recognized revenue for the Higher Education Emergency Relief Funds from the federal government in the amount of \$0 and \$4,792,630 in federal and state grants and contracts for the years ending June 30, 2023 and 2022, respectively.
+For the year ended June 30, 2023, the College recorded no expenditures of these funds.
+For the year ended June 30, 2022, the College recorded expenditures of these funds in the amount of \$2,239,053 in Student Services.